This guide still applies with Horizon 7.9!

 Certificate is invalid for Composer at address https://yourcomposerserver:18443

-This can be fixed by selecting the correct certificate, where during the upgrade you probably chosen to create a new certificate instead of use existing:
+This can be fixed by selecting the correct certificate, where during the upgrade you probably have chosen to create a new certificate instead of using existing:

 - Stop the Composer service.